jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

     ```python
         self.assertNotEqual(False, None)
     ```
-    the terminal now shows all tests are passing
+    the terminal now shows all tests are passing.
 We have learned that in python
     - `True` is `True`
     - `True` is not `False`
     - `False` is `False`